-V Semester B.E.
-(Industrial Engineering) Course Course Code: INP304 Course: Productivity Measurement and Improvement L: 0 Hr rs., T: 0 Hrs., P: 2 Hrs., Per week Total Credits: 02 Course Outcomes: Students are able 1.
-To demonstrate the application of productivity models.
-2. To evaluate the performance of service industry.
-3. To demonstrate the application of work sampling technique for standard time determination.
-4. .
+Course Code: INP304 Course: Productivity Measurement and Improvement L: 0 Hrs., T: 0 Hrs., P: 2 Hrs., Per week Total Credits: 02

+Students are able

+- 1. To demonstrate the application of productivity models. - 2.
+To evaluate the performance of service industry. - 3.
+To demonstrate the application of work sampling technique for standard time determination. - 4.
 To establish standard time using predetermined time systems.